 Jumping on a trampoline is particularly efficient for toning and defining your stomach and all abdominal muscles.
 In fact a recent survey of trampoline users at Tramp2lean Sheffield indicated that just 30 minutes of trampolining was as effective at working abdominal muscles as ten sets of sit-ups.
 This is probably because you use almost your entire core when jumping on a trampoline, and training can shape abdominal muscles in a more effective way than doing sit-ups or standard leg-raises.

 Your lower body is toned when you jump on a trampoline regularly.

-Bouncing several times on a trampoline gives you a full-body exercise, more than other workouts for localized areas.
-Your legs, thighs and buttocks are specially conditioned and toned by the consistent jumping movements.
+Bouncing several times on a trampoline or a rebounder (check out the bungee cord rebounders at Trampolines Reviewed to get an overview) gives you a full-body exercise, more than other workouts for localized areas.
+Your legs, thighs, and buttocks are specially conditioned and toned by the consistent jumping movements.
 In addition, you can exercise your arms with the swinging movements in each jump.
 You can increase the difficulty level of your workout by adding ankle or hand weights for strength.

 Trampolines benefit not only your muscles, but also your cardiovascular system.